limitlis/angular-focus-manager/README.md

 * Service-based plugin architecture
 * Mobile support
 * Custom focus highlighter
-* Shortcut key support (uses Mousetrap.js)
+* Shortcut key support (uses [Mousetrap.js](http://craig.is/killing/mice))

 ####What's wrong with the browser's focus manager?
 ---

 Have you ever tried navigating through a web application using the TAB key?
 You have probably found the results to be less than desirable.
 The browser treats all elements as if it were a single web page, including your application.
-Angular Focus manager fixes this limitation by allowing you to organize your application into ***focus groups***.
-Groups organize elements into sections maintaining the focus index on a more granular level.
+Angular Focus Manager fixes this limitation of the browser by allowing you to organize your application into ***focus groups***.
+Focus groups organize elements into sections maintaining the focus index on a more granular level.

 ##Getting Started
 ---
-**(1)** Get Angular FocusManager in one of 3 ways:
+**(1)** Get Angular Focus Manager in one of 3 ways:

 * Clone this repository
 * Download the release (or minified)
-* Install via Bower: by running $ bower install angular-ux-focusmanager from your console
+* Install via Bower: by running $ bower install angular-focusmanager from your console

-**(2)** Include angular-ux-focusmanager.js (or angular-ux-focusmanager.min.js) in your index.html, after including Angular itself
+**(2)** Include angular-focusmanager.js (or angular-focusmanager.min.js) in your index.html, after including Angular itself

-**(3)** Add "ux" to your main module's list of dependencies
+**(3)** Add "go" to your main module's list of dependencies

 When you're done, your setup should look similar to the following: